The Dana Foundation is a private philanthropic organization that supports brain research through grants, publications, and educational programs.

 THE DANA ALLIANCE FOR BRAIN INITIATIVES

-The Dana Alliance for Brain Initiatives (DABI) is a nonprofit organization of more than 340 eminent neuroscientists, including 10 Nobel laureates.
+The Dana Alliance for Brain Initiatives (DABI) is a nonprofit organization of more than 570 neuroscientists, including 16 Nobel laureates.
 It is committed to advancing public awareness about the progress and benefits of brain research and to disseminating accessible information about the brain.
 DABI is supported entirely by the Dana Foundation.

 DABI organizes and coordinates the global Brain Awareness Week campaign, which it created in 1996 to increase public understanding of the brain and brain research.
-It also partners with organizations on the cognitive fitness initiative “Staying Sharp,” a series of public forums and educational materials on aging, which are presented with support from the MetLife Foundation and AARP.
+It also partners with organizations on the cognitive fitness initiative “Successful Aging & Your Brain,” a series of public forums and educational materials on aging.
 The Lending Library program offers brain models and materials to university neuroscience departments to use in outreach education in their communities and local schools.

 THE EUROPEAN DANA ALLIANCE FOR THE BRAIN

-The European Dana Alliance for the Brain (EDAB) is a nonprofit organization of more than 212 eminent brain scientists, including four Nobel laureates, from 29 countries.
+The European Dana Alliance for the Brain (EDAB) is a nonprofit organization of more than 260 eminent brain scientists, including five Nobel laureates, from 32 countries.
 Launched in 1997 and modeled on the U.S.-based Dana Alliance, EDAB is committed to enhancing the public’s understanding of brain research.
 EDAB presents outreach programs similar to those in the U.S.